RobustBench/robustbench/README.md

 #### Public model submission (Leaderboard + Model Zoo)

-The easiest way to add new models to the leaderboard and/or to the model zoo, is by opening an issue with the "New Model(s)" template, and fill in all the fields.
+The easiest way to add new models to the leaderboard and/or to the model zoo, is by **opening an issue with the "New Model(s)" template**, and fill in all the fields.

 In the following sections there are some tips on how to prepare the claim.